-Advanced Advocacy Course Code LAWF 3580 Section Number 01 Instructor Iain Currie Course is open to 2L or 3L Course is an elective Semester winter Credits 3 Days and Times Thursday at 6:0 0 to 8:5 0 p.m. meets perspectiv es requirement yes meets writi ng requirement no Assessment Method 30% participation 30% class assignments 40% final assignment Materials are provided th rough N Лoodle Calendar Description Students examine how legal decisions are made and influenced.
+Advanced Advocacy Course Code LAWF 3580 Section Number (01 Instructor Iain Currie Course is open to 2L or 3L Course is an elective Semester winter Credits 3 Days and Times Thursday at 6:00 to 8:5 0 p.m. meets perspectiv es requirement yes meets writi ng requirement no Assessment Method 40% class participation 60% final assignment Materials are provided through N Moodle Calendar Description Students examine how legal decisions are made and influenced.
 They draw upon extensive research in fields as diverse as product marketing and modern neuroscience, and structure those discoveries into a framework of classical rhetoric as developed in Ancient Greece and Rome.
 Students expand their perspective of the student-advocate, and obtain advanced knowledge upon which to base the development of practical skills throughout a career in practice.
 Other Information This course believes that advocacy can be learned but not taught.
 The first half of each class will involve an examination of the tools of legal persuasion focusing on their efficacy and the ethics of their use.
 The second half will involve a combination of hands-on exercises and critical observation of legal argument and trial skills in practice.
 The goal motivating both halves is not to teach the practice of advocacy but rather to provide an opportunity for students to learn how to find their own way toward mastering the art.

-Advanced Criminal Law Course Code LAWF 3570 Section Number 01 Instructor lain Currie 1 Course is open to 2L or 3L Course is an elective Semester fall Credits 3 Days and Times Tuesday and Thursda y at 4:00 to 5:20 p.m. meets perspecti ves requirement no meets writi ng requirement no Assessment Method 100% final exam Materials Greenspan, Rosenberg, Henein and Gourlay, 2024 Martin's Annual Criminal Code (Toronto: Thomson Reuters, 2024).
-Steve Coughlan, Criminal Procedure (Toronto: Irwin Law, 2020) is available online from the TRU Library.
+Advanced Criminal Law

+Course Code LAWF 3570 Section Number 01

+Instructor Iain Currie

+Course is open to 2L or 3L Course is an elective

+Semester fall Credits 3

+Days and Times Tuesday and Thursday at 4:00 to 5:20 p.m.

+meets perspecti ives requirement no meets writing requirement no

+Assessment Method TBC

+Materials TBC

 Calendar Description Examination of selected substantive areas of criminal law.
 Topics may include double jeopardy, police entrapment, conspiracy, corporate crime, theft, impaired driving and breathalyzer offences, plea negotiations, ethical issues, mistake of law as a defence, and juveniles and the criminal process.

-Other Information The course objectives are to: i. provide a grounding in substantive criminal law beyond the basics introduced in the first-year course, ii. examine the application of substantive criminal law in practice, and iii. critically examine substantive criminal law and its practice considering both public perception and normative concepts of justice.
+Other Information

-Advanced Lega Research and V Vriting (ALRW) Course Code LAWF 3950 Section Number 01 Instructor Michelle Terriss Course is open to 2L or 3L Course is an elective Semester fall or winter Credits 3 Days and Times Monday and Wednesd ay at 11:30 a.m. to 12:50 0 p.m. meets perspecti ves requirement no meets writi ng requirement yes Assessment Method 5% participation 45% four small assignments 50% final memo Materials form Legal Citation, 9th uters, 2018) (100 copies ovided on Moodle.
+Advanced Legal Research and Writing (ALRW) Course Code LAWF 3950 Section Number 01 Instructor Michelle Terriss Course is open to 2L or 3L Course is an elective Semester fall or winter Credits 3 Days and Times Monday and Wedneso lay at 11:30 a.m. to 12:50 0 p.m. meets perspecti ctives requirement no meets writing requirement yes Assessment Method TBC Materials Canadian Guide to Uniform Legal Citation, 9th edn (Toronto: Thomson Reuters, 2018) (100 copies in the library) Other materials are provided on Moodle.
 Calendar Description This course builds on legal research instruction in the first year of the program and affords further opportunities to learn and practice research skills.
 Students are provided with instruction in research methodology, citation, print and electronic research/databases, covering case law, statute law, texts, periodicals and web-based materials.
-Other Information This course is divided into three main parts: A. Legal Reasoning - Students will: understand critical thinking and formal logic in general and as applied to legal problems.
-B. Legal Research - Students will: understand current and emerging resources, techniques, and strategies; use multiple legal research platforms and disruptive technologies such as AI; evaluate the content of databases and print repositories; and articulate the rationale for their chosen research methodology and resource selection.
-C. Legal Writing - Students will: draft logical, organized, and well-researched documents; and cite their references correctly according to either the COAL or McGill Guide.
+Other Information This course is required for students who began the JD program before 2021 and an elective for students who began the JD program in 2021 or later.